 The Range does not have a special use airspace designation which would create a process to notify other aviators of the potential for ricochet when flying over the range.
-The concern is that low flying aircraft over the Range could be exposed to ricochet hazards from small arms fire or other training activities.
+The concern is that low flying aircraft over the Range could be ricochet exposed to hazards from small arms fire or other training activities.